 Selection Process

-Candidates will be selected on merit, irrespective of gender, age, full/part time, or country of origin, as long as they fit the eligibility criteria.
+Applicants will be shortlisted on merit, irrespective of gender, age, full/part time, or country of origin, as long as they fit the eligibility criteria.

 Application shortlisting criteria